 The key to managing the Client's risk (although it can't be fully eliminated) is to:

 - Delegate as much as possible to the Principal Designer and to ensure that this delegation is clearly expressed in the written contract between Client and Principal Designer.
 (A casual email exchange about fees and start dates will not suffice!)

 - Maintain watertight systems in-house for managing construction projects and reviewing health and safety responsibilities.

 We can help by providing training sessions on CDM 2015 and the wider H&S regulatory issues.
 Such sessions are adapted to meet your specific needs, giving your in-house team an opportunity to ask questions.
-For further information, download our CDM and health and safety 'The cost of getting it wrong' course, as below.

 Our specialist procurement and construction teams have considerable experience in advising private or public sector bodies and can provide you with support and advice throughout the life cycle of your project.

 For more information on issues mentioned in this briefing, please contact us.